The Legacy That Can’t Be Squashed

 Many of Trinity’s student-athletes and alumni, including Lee and Cregan, are doing their part to extend squash to a broader audience.
 Both players volunteer as mentors in urban squash programs, a network of about 20 independent nonprofit entities that teach students the game of squash while providing academic mentoring and community service activities.
 Lee volunteers with Capitol Squash, which works with students from Hartford schools on Trinity’s campus.
 “I decided that I wanted to contribute some of my time to help the kids because squash has given me so much in my life,” says Lee.

 The partnership with Capitol Squash is part of the teams’ steady growth at Trinity.
 “We need a bigger space in order to keep growing—it’s become so popular,” explains Bartlett.
-For that reason, Trinity has embarked on an athletics fundraising effort that counts a new 35,000-square-foot squash center among its priorities.
-The new space will include 16 new squash courts and feature courts for exhibition matches and will provide a permanent home for Capitol Squash.
+For that reason, Trinity has embarked on an athletics fundraising effort that counts new squash courts among its priorities and will provide a permanent home for Capitol Squash.

 The growth of Trinity squash can be credited, in part, to the way a program’s legacy can foster connections locally and across the globe.
 Notes Belichick: “Successful teams provide a lot of great memories, relationships, and lessons learned that will stay with us forever.”